cicirello/user-statistician/README.md

 If you would like to contribute to the project, please start by reading our [Contributing Guidelines](https://github.com/cicirello/.github/blob/main/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/cicirello/.github/blob/main/CODE_OF_CONDUCT.md).
+After reading the contributing guidelines and code of conduct, fork the repository, create a feature branch in your fork, make your changes, and submit a pull request.

 ## License